angelrps/MasterDataScience_FinalProject/README.md

 ![evolution day](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Analysis_Evolution_Day.PNG)

 #### 3. Scatter Plot Relation between Precipitation and Pickups
-I created this set of plots to find a correlation between precipitation and pickups.
+I created this set of plots looking for a correlation between precipitation and pickups.
 My hypothesis was that there were more pickups in rainy days, because people that usually walk are more likely to get a taxi.
 Most of the days it does not rain, so I plotted only rainy days and removed outliers above 0.5 precipitation.
 Surprisingly to me, the scatter plot was very clear: **there is no correlation between ``precipitation`` and ``pickups``.**